derektypist/project-euler-012/README.md

 What is the value of the first triangle number to have over n divisors (e.g. 500)?
 The aim is to answer this question using HTML Forms and JavaScript.

+## UX

+**Getting Started**

+Enter a whole number between 1 and 1000 in the input field and click on the Submit Button.
+You will see the number you have entered as well as the first triangle number to have over n divisors, unless you have made an invalid input.
+For example, if you entered 5, you should get 28 as the first triangle number to have over n divisors.
+Click on the Reset Button to clear that information or to start again.

+**User Stories**

+As a user, I expect to get an invalid input if I do any of:

+* Not enter anything in the input field
+* Entering text that is not a number (e.g. bus)
+* Entering a number less than 1 or greater than 1000
+* Entering a number, but it is not an integer

+As a user, I expect the function `divisibleTriangleNumber(5)` to return a number.

+As a user, I expect the function `divisibleTriangleNumber(5)` to return 28.

+As a user, I expect the function `divisibleTriangleNumber(23)` to return 630.

+As a user, I expect the function `divisibleTriangleNumber(167)` to return 1385280.

+As a user, I expect the function `divisibleTriangleNumber(374)` to return 17907120.

+As a user, I expect the function `divisibleTriangleNumber(500)` to return 76576500.

+**Information Architecture**

+The function `divisibleTriangleNumber(n)` returns a number, where `n` is the number of divisors between 1 and 1000.